 The president made fun of himself.

-I know exactly when the change happened, started in about between 1988 and 1990, when the media's monopoly blew up, and when the media started openly taking sides rather than hiding the fact that they were taking sides.
+Started in about between 1988 and 1990 when the media's monopoly blew up and when the media started openly taking sides rather than hiding the fact that they were taking sides.

 And when it became obvious that the media was itself involved in the ideological battle and not just covering it, that the event changed.

-And that's when it became necessary for your allies to show up with you, and the more glittering and the more famous, then the better.
+And that's when it became necessary for your allies to show up with you.

-And once they started inviting outside celebrities to the thing, then the cocktail parties began, because those people have to be entertained.
+And once they started inviting outside celebrities to the thing, then the cocktail parties began because those people have to be entertained.

 I mean, after all, they call it the nerd prom for a reason.

-And then the fact that Clooney and people like that are there is supposed to add credibility and glitter to the people in the trenches fighting the ideological war, the media, the reporters, the anchors, and so forth, which makes them appear bigger, and so sides were chosen even more.
+And then the fact that Clooney and people like that are there is supposed to add credibility and glitter to the people in the trenches fighting the ideological war, the media, the reporters, the anchors and so forth, which makes them appear bigger.

-Now I I the news media is out of touch.
+Now, the news media is out of touch.

 How can you be out of touch when you're serving what P. Diddy drinks?

-So yes, they're groupies.
+Yes, they're groupies.

-It's uh it's a chance for the gas station attendant to get a date with Cameron Diaz in a manner of speaking.
+It's a chance for the gas station attendant to get a date with Cameron Diaz.

-And then once that happens, and once the media admits that they're joining the ideological fight rather than ostensibly covering it, then the whole night becomes an extension of what they do every day, which is building up themselves and criticizing and and and trying to take down and take out their enemies.
+And then once that happens, and once the media admits that they're joining the ideological fight rather than ostensibly covering it, then the whole night becomes an extension of what they do every day, which is building up themselves and criticizing and trying to take down and take out their enemies.

-I would have to guess that and I've asked this question about Democrats.
+and I've asked this question about Democrats.

-Do they is there is there an adult Democrat who sees where the current crop is taking this country and doesn't like it?
+Is there an adult Democrat who sees where the current crop is taking this country and doesn't like it?

 Is there one Democrat left that really isn't a radical utopian socialist or statist?

-Is there one Democrat, like old Bob Strauss used to be or Jack Valenti ran the Motion Picture Association?
+Is there one Democrat like old Bob Strauss used to be or Jack Valenti ran the Motion Picture Association?

 Are there any media people left who really think that the whole industry is losing whatever reputation it had?

-Uh, but he pulls no punches here.
+Maybe that is Broca, but he pulls no punches here.

-Now it's not because of Crystal Champagne.
+Now, it's not because of Christal Champagne.

 It's because the other stuff.